 -Participate and respond to liturgy and worship, as well as plan their own personal contributions to Collective Worship appropriate to their age and maturity.

-Understanding the Liturgical Calendar
+Liturgical Calendar

 We ensure that children are aware of the Liturgical Calendar and of key events in the Church.
 The symbolism of colour is made clear from the earliest days in school; purple for penance (seen during Advent and Lent), red for Holy Spirit (seen at Pentecost), white and gold for important feasts, green for the ordinary times of the year and blue, which is associated with Mary.